- Darius Slay’s been among the NFL’s best cornerbacks since being drafted in 2013.

 Slay was traded to the Eagles in 2020 for third-round and fifth-round picks in that same year’s draft.
 That seems like a slim return in retrospect, considering Slay’s production and how pivotal his presence has been.

 Slay said he has “nothing but love” for the Lions, a team he said “made me the man I am today.”
-There was an abundance of talent on some of those teams, and they made the playoffs twice during his time there.
+In spite of an abundance of talent on some of those teams, they made the playoffs just twice during his time there.

 But his tenure in Philadelphia has been different.